-Topology optimisation for 3D printing
+Topology optimization for 3D printing

-Topology optimisation, how does it work?
+Topology optimization: how does it work?

-Have you ever noticed topology optimisations being used around you?
+Have you ever noticed topology optimization being used around you?
 Let us know in a comment below or on our Facebook and Twitter pages!
 And remember to sign up for our free weekly Newsletter, to get all the latest news in 3D printing send straight to your inbox!